ReinierNel/devops-demo/README.md

 4. setup argocd repo using kubectl
 5. deploy argocd apps using kubectl

+Cd is handled by Argocd, it checks the manifests directory for changes on the main branch and deploys to same cluster its hosted in

 ## application (game)

 simple ultimate knots and crosses game built using the Godot frame work and exported to web (wasm)